-With five runways, 152 domestic and 40 international gates, and over 1,000 flights a day, Hartsfield-Jackson Atlanta International Airport (ATL) spans 47,000 acres of land and is the world’s busiest airport for passenger traffic.
-In 2017 alone, the airport served 104 million passengers.
-It is a hub for Delta Airlines and a focus city for Frontier, Southwest and Spirit Airlines.
+With five runways, 152 domestic and 40 international gates, and over 1,000 flights a day, Hartsfield-Jackson Atlanta International Airport (ATL) spans 4,700 acres of land and was the world’s busiest airport for passenger traffic until 2020.
+In 2019 alone, the airport served 110 million passengers.
+It is a hub for Delta Airlines and a focus city for Frontier and Southwest Airlines.

 Gates are located across seven concourses, with Concourses A, B, C, D, and T serving domestic flights.
 Concourses E and F are used primarily for international flights, though may host some domestic flights when other concourses are not available or when an aircraft lands as an international flight but continues its next leg domestically.
 Delta Airlines has operations in all seven concourses.

 Passenger airlines servicing ATL include Air Canada Express, Air France, Alaska Airlines, American Airlines, American Eagle, Boutique Air, British Airways, Copa Airlines, Delta Air Lines, Delta Connection, Frontier Airlines, JetBlue, KLM, Korean Air, Lufthansa, Qatar Airways, Southwest Airlines, Spirit Airlines, Turkish Airlines, United Airlines, United Express, Virgin Atlantic, and WestJet

 ATL features several shopping and dining options that offer both local fare and global cuisines.
 Find a full list of all leisure amenities here .